younesveisi1374/Data-Analysis-in-WebScrapping/README.md

 The main goal was not only to learn how each model works but also improve my skills while writing readable and maintainable codes.

-# Extracting and Analysis Used Car Data from TrueCar
+## Extracting and Analysis Used Car Data from TrueCar

+## Introduction

 This code extracts used car data from the TrueCar website using BeautifulSoup and saves it to a MySQL database.
 It then retrieves the data from the database and writes it to a CSV file.
 Finally, it uses the extracted data to train a decision tree model and make predictions.